-First of course you add here some space for the days and daily tasks.
+The basic elements of a weekly log are of course daily boxes, where you write your daily to-do list and such.
 If you don’t really have that much to do on the weekend, you can always fuse the two days in just one section.

 The beauty of the Bullet Journal system is how customizable it is.
 This means that you can play around with your weeklies and how you use the space.
 Depending on your needs, you can use all the space for your daily sections, or you can add some other elements.
 Here are some ideas:

 - Weekly water tracker

 - Calendar for the month

 - Number of the week